SoEBeS/blog.soebes.io/content/posts/2016/05/2016-05-15-how-important-is-a-repository-manager.md

 ```

 What does this mean?
 Simply if Maven Central might be down or vanishes away some time
-in the furture you have your own repository manager with all the artifacts needed
+in the future you have your own repository manager with all the artifacts needed
 to build your own artifacts within your network.

 There are [a few rules to use Maven Central to keep the stability of Maven Central][central-faq].